Rexios80/Twitch-Event-Keyboard-Shortcuts/README.md

 - Java

 ### How to use
+1. Download the latest release [here](https://github.com/Rexios80/Twitch-Event-Keyboard-Shortcuts/releases)
-1. Open the program
+2. Open the program
-2. Enter your channel name
+3. Enter your channel name
-3. Click on the "Get" button next to the "OAuth Token" field
+4. Click on the "Get" button next to the "OAuth Token" field
-4. After authenticating, enter the "ACCESS TOKEN" into the "OAuth Token" field
+5. After authenticating, enter the "ACCESS TOKEN" into the "OAuth Token" field
-5. Click the start button
+6. Click the start button

 The application is now listening for events on your Twitch channel!
 Add as many shortcuts as you like, and create issues for any feedback you may have.